robinovitch61/the-leo-zone/content/posts/aoc-2022/index.md

 friends who I see rarely, so I didn't endlessly iterate on the tougher problems in real time.
 I was more comfortable this year leaving the puzzle unsolved with the knowledge that I would revisit it later.

-My approach to the remaining problems is going to be as follows:
+My approach to the remaining problems ~~is going to be~~ was as follows:

 * look at the code I already wrote for it
 * spend ~10mins coming up with a variation or alternate approach that might plausibly work